wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/work-with-the-micro-integrator-runtime-in-choreo.md

 Install the extension and start developing: [Install WSO2 MI for VS Code](https://mi.docs.wso2.com/en/latest/develop/mi-for-vscode/install-wso2-mi-for-vscode/)

 ### Key benefits of developing with the VS Code extension:
-- Familiar VS Code Ecosystem: Develop integrations in an environment you already familiar with, reducing your learning curve.
+- Familiar VS Code Ecosystem: Develop integrations in an environment you are already familiar with, reducing your learning curve.
 - AI-Powered Copilot: Leverage AI assistance to generate configurations and project structures by simply describing your integration needs.
 - AI-Powered Data Mapping: Transform data effortlessly between various formats using an intuitive, AI-driven visual mapper.
 - Seamless Visual Editor: Design your integration flows with ease using a smooth, drag-and-drop graphical interface.